signalfx/signalfx-dotnet-tracing/docs/advanced-config.md

 ## Exporter settings

-Use following settings to configure where the telemetry data is being exported.
+Use following settings to configure where and how the telemetry data is being exported.

 | Setting | Description | Default |
 |-|-|-|